nipy/nitime/doc/devel/how_to_release.rst

    git tag -a rel/x.y -m"Releasing version x.y"
    git push --tags origin master

 #.
-Drafting a short release announcement with highlights of the release.
+Draft a short release announcement with highlights of the release (and send
+   it off!).

 #.
 Increment the version number in the :file:`version.py` file and comment the
    line with the additional ``version_extra``, so that you get back the ``dev``